daihang16/nubeamdedup/README.md

 # nubeam-dedup
 `nubeam-dedup` is a fast and easy-to-use bioinformatics tool removing exact PCR duplicates for sequencing reads, single-end or paired-end.
+We appreciate your interest in `nubeam-dedup`.
 If you use `nubeam-dedup`, please kindly cite:

 Hang Dai and Yongtao Guan, **Nubeam-dedup: a fast and RAM-efficient tool to de-duplicate sequencing reads without mapping.** *Bioinformatics* (2020), DOI: 10.1093/bioinformatics/btaa112